 Weebly.
 Weebly is a web-hosting service featuring a drag-and-drop website builder.
 It can be used for students to create their e-portfolio.
 Faculty can also use Weebly to create an e-dossier.
 Other similar tools include Google Sites and Yola.
 It has free and paid versions.

-SplashTop Classroom.
+SplashTop Classroom app.
 Splashtop Classroom is a remote desktop app for accessing the faculty's laptop or the computer in the classroom using a tablet, from anywhere and at any time.
 With an iPad and the SplashTop Classroom app, faculty can (a)present content with an iPad while moving freely around the classroom to engage all students, instead of only those sitting near the podium; (b) annotate slides "on the go" to emphasize key points and help students follow the presentation, and (c) turn the iPad into a virtual whiteboard to illustrate complex ideas.
 Faculty can also actively engage students by asking a question and passing the iPad to them to answer the question.
 The dental school has purchased 10 licenses and 10 iPads.
 The app has already been installed on the iPads and on the Mac mini all classrooms, including the huddle rooms.
-Talk to Dr. Sinky Zheng if you are interested in this program.
+(The dental school has licenses for individual faculty.)

 Jeopardylabs.
 Jeopardylabs.com allows you to easily create web-based Jeopardy games that you can have students play in the classroom or share a link to the game for students to play out of the class.
-Lifetime membership is only $20.
-It also offers a free license with limited features (good starting point).
+It has free and paid versions ($20 life time license).

 Polleverywhere.
 Poll Everywhere is a web-based audience response system that allows instructors to collect student responses instantly from any mobile device in the classroom.
 It supports a variety of innovative question types such as clickable image (students click on a specific region in an image as their response to the question), open-ended, and multiple choice questions.
 Students can submit responses using laptops, tablets, or cell phone text messages.
-The university has an institutional license.
+Polleveywhere can also be used for classroom gameplay contest.
+(The dental school has a campus license.)

 Canvas quiz.
 Canvas has a quiz tool that supports multiple question types, including video-based questions, 3D object-based questions, open-ended, and MCQ.
 Instructors can also enter answer choice level feedback and release it to students as exam performance feedback.